Uniswap/docs/docs/sdk/v4/guides/advanced/pool-data.md

 Knowing the positions of words, we can now fetch them using multicall.

-First we initialize our multicall providers and State View Contract:
+First we initialize our multicall providers and StateView Contract:

 ```typescript
 import { ethers } from 'ethers'